Discover the genius inside you, by discovering the genius around you!

 Take a look at what’s possible in our gallery of Nature-inspired innovations created by young people!

 The material list for the unit is here for you to review.
 All of the materials are easy and inexpensive to acquire.
-A kit version of the curriculum containing the materials, color-printed teacher’s guide, and classroom poster is also presently being piloted, and will be available to all teachers in early 2019 (you can be the first to hear when the kit is ready for ordering by signing up here).
+A kit version of the curriculum, containing all the materials, teacher’s guide, and classroom poster is also available through our partners at Sempco, which you can order here.

 If you would like to download the digital version of the curriculum now, simply register here.
 We only ask that you provide feedback to us about the curriculum, from simple evaluations to images of students engaging in the unit’s activities.